Early Martin Guitars

 The Schmidt & Maul contains many

-elements similar to the Martin, including herringbone trim, a Spanish foot, ebonized neck with ice cream cone
+elements similar to the Martin, including herringbone trim, a Spanish false foot, ebonized neck with ice cream cone

 heel, ebony